open/close all folders

 - The ending of the episode "Murphy Murph and the Feng Shui Bunch" revealed that the events of the episode were part of a video game being played by Meatwad and Master Shake of Aqua Teen Hunger Force. ("You hang windchimes for an hour, and then you fight?
 I don't get it.")

 - The "Bebop Cola" episode ends to reveal the entire cartoon was a proposed cola commercial being pitched to the company execs (one played by Murphy's voice actor, the late Harry Goz) by a pair of live-action salesmen.

 - The ending of the episode "Da Boom" has it be All Just a Dream by Pam Ewing of Dallas, who finds her husband Bobby in the shower, in a parody of the famous reveal.

-- In the fourth season, the main plot of one episode is a parody of Poltergeist, which has Peter replicating the scene where he pulls the skin off his face while looking in the mirror.
+- In the fourth season, the main plot of one episode is a parody of Poltergeist, which has Peter replicating the scene where a character pulls the skin off his face while looking in the mirror.
 When it all comes off, he has turned into Hank Hill:

-- On the fifth season finale "Meet The Quagmires", after Peter apparently fixes every problem from his screwing with the time-line, Roger the Alien from American Dad! suddenly appears.
+- On the fifth season finale "Meet the Quagmires", after Peter apparently fixes every problem from his screwing with the timeline, Roger Smith from American Dad! suddenly appears.